 If you or someone with you has been outside for a prolonged period of time or exhibit any symptoms of frostbite or hypothermia, seek shelter right away.
 Once inside, remove any wet clothing, and warm the hands by tucking them under the arms or placing them in warm water.
 Avoid scolding hot water, heat pads or rubbing against the skin, as this could burn the skin or make the condition worse.

 It is important to seek immediate medical attention if you note worsening symptoms, including:

 - Loss of consciousness

-If you are unsure, visit an immediate care or convenient care near you to consult a provider.
+If you are unsure, visit an immediate care near you to consult a provider.